adrelanos/Privacy-and-Security-Focused-Browser/README.md

        qvm-copy /tmp/whonix.key <templatevm_name>

      If the following error appears, it can be safely ignored (hit "OK" when prompted).

      >qfile-agent: Fatal error: stat TemplateVM (error type: No such file or directory)

-6. In the Debian TemplateVM import the Whonix signing key.
+6. In the Debian TemplateVM, import the Whonix signing key.

    cd to the Qubes Incoming directory.